 For 24/7 media enquiries:

 Please email us to join our distribution list for press releases.

-NEW: RETHINKING SECURITY WELCOMES NEW COORDINATOR, RICHARD REEVE (28 August 2019)
+RETHINKING SECURITY WELCOMES NEW COORDINATOR, RICHARD REEVE (28 August 2019)

 Peace and security network Rethinking Security today announced its new Coordinator will be Richard Reeve.

 Richard’s current role is Chief Executive of Oxford Research Group, one of Rethinking Security’s affiliate organisations.